Pocket vs. Instapaper

 Taken together, these features point to clear philosophical differences.

 Pocket wants you to keep your articles, to organize them, and to be able to send them to your contacts personally.
 Instapaper’s goal isn’t to help you hoard, it’s to help you enjoy the content you’ve saved and hold onto only the important parts.

-Looking at it this way, it became clear that while Pocket is a terrific product, it isn’t actually the best tool for my needs, because my goals are firmly in the Instapaper camp.
+Looking at it this way, it became clear that while Pocket was capable of fulfilling my needs, it wasn’t actually the best tool for the job, because my goals were firmly in the Instapaper camp.